maihoanganh/PV_TSSOS/README.md

 # About PV_TSSOS
 PV_TSSOS is a Julia package for both polynomial optimization and polynomial systems by combining [TSSOS](https://github.com/wangjie212/TSSOS) and the SDP hierarchy relying on [Putinar-Vasilescu's Positivstellensatz](https://arxiv.org/abs/1911.11428).
 ## New advances
-- Obtaining an approximate optimizer for a general polynomial optimization
+- Obtaining an approximate global optimizer of a general polynomial optimization

      ![POP](https://github.com/maihoanganh/PV_TSSOS/blob/master/images/POP.gif)